Graduate Certificate in Logistics Management (GradCertLogMan)

 Students complete the required core and elective units of study.
 Students may also complete certain core and elective units of study in Summer or Winter School.

-The following table shows an illustrative course progression example for a student enrolled in the Graduate Certificate of Logistics Management on a full-time basis completing four units of study per semester.
+The following table shows an illustrative course progression example for a student enrolled in the Graduate Certificate of Logistics Management.

 Please Note: The information listed in this program of study example is meant as a guide only.
 Students should always check the requirements for individual units of study.
 Students are usually able to complete the units of study for their course in different sequences to that listed above.
 You are advised to plan your program based upon your individual needs and to contact the Student Information Office if you need any assistance in planning your progression in your course.